iremabay/Miuul_Feature_Engineering_Project/README.md

 Special thanks to [Vahit Keskin](https://www.linkedin.com/in/vahitkeskin/) for their expert insights and mentorship.

 Thank you to the entire Miuul team for offering such a comprehensive and enlightening course!

-## License

-This project is licensed under the MIT License.
-For more information, refer to the [LICENSE](LICENSE) file.